New Two keeps the straight six you love, and adds... four-wheel drive

 Against:Few benefits over an A3, on big wheels the ride is atrocious.

 What is it?

 This is what the people want.
-It’s a small crossover, the official car of the aspirational young things, and it’s made by Audi, official brand of the aspirational young things.
+The Q2 is a small crossover, the official car of the aspirational young things, and it’s made by Audi, official brand of the aspirational young things.

-It’s front-wheel drive and manual at its core, but higher powered versions can have AWD and an S Tronic automatic.
+It’s front-wheel drive too, but upcoming higher powered versions should offer quattro AWD and the S Tronic twin-clutch automatic.
 Both of which are standard fit on the quick one, the SQ2, which effectively shoehorns a VW Golf R powertrain into the diddy Q2.
 Not that much of an ask, really, given the Audi is based on the same underpinnings as basically every small- to medium-sized car in the Volkswagen empire.
 Our Audi SQ2 review is here.

 As standard you get 16in alloys, a 7in media screen, air con, parking sensors and a powered tailgate.
 Because lifting hatches is so arduous.
-We suspect most will be pumped out the showroom with bigger wheels (and therefore less donut-y tyres), though, not to mention fancier trim inside.
-Prices start at around £22,000 but irrational desires for larger rims, contrasting black trim and darkened glass will soon see you north of that.
+As you’ll have noted from the Q2s you see on the roads, most are pumped out the showroom with bigger wheels (and therefore less donut-y tyres), not to mention fancier trim inside.
+Prices start at around £23,000 but irrational desires for larger rims, contrasting black trim and darkened glass will soon see you a long way north of that.